jimporter/mettle/doc/running-tests.md

 Show help and usage information.

-### Output options

-#### --output *FORMAT* (-o)

-Set the output format for the test results.
-If `--output` isn't passed, the format is set to *brief*.
-The available formats are:

-* `silent`: Don't show any output during the test run; only a summary after the fact will be shown.
-* `brief`: A single character for each test will be shown. `.` means a passed test, `!` a failed test, and `_` a skipped test.
-* `verbose`: Show the full name of tests and suites as they're being run.

-#### --color (-c)

-Print test results in color.
-This is good if your terminal supports colors, since it makes the results much easier to read!

-#### --runs *N* (-n)

-Run the tests a total of *N* times.
-This is useful for catching intermittent failures.
-At the end, the summary will show the output of each failure for every test.

-#### --show-terminal

-Show the terminal output (stdout and stderr) of each test after it finishes.
-To enable this, `--no-fork` can't be specified (if `--no-fork` *is* specified, the terminal output will just appear in-line with the tests).

-#### --show-time

-Show the duration (in milliseconds) of each test as it runs, as well as the total time of the entire job.

 ### Child options

 #### --timeout *N* (-t)

 Time out and fail any tests that take longer than *N* milliseconds to execute.
 `--no-fork` can't be specified while using this option.

-#### --no-fork

-By default, mettle forks its process to run each test, in order to detect crashes during the execution of a test.
-To disable this, you can pass `--no-fork`, and all the tests will run in the same process.

 #### --test *REGEX* (-T)